common agricultural policy cap

 IFOAM Organics Europe…

-• Advocates with like-minded NGOs for a fairer, more sustainable and better governed common agriculture and food policy that should incentivise and help farmers to contribute to the EU Green Deal as well as the Biodiversity and Farm to Fork strategies’ objectives.
+• Advocates for a fairer, more sustainable and better governed common agriculture and food policy that should incentivise and help farmers to contribute to the EU Green Deal as well as the Biodiversity and Farm to Fork strategies’ objectives.

 • Proposes to put the principle of ‘public for money for public goods’ at the heart of the CAP.
 Instead of receiving untargeted support, farmers should be rewarded on the basis of their contribution to public goods, in particular the preservation of environmental services.